panda-planner-dev/pandaPIparser/README.md

 *Note* If you are using MacOSX, we compile the parser without the flags `-static` and `-static-libgcc` as static compilation does not work under MacOSX.
 This may slow down the parser, but it should not be significant.

+### Debug Build

+If you require a debug build (which will cause the parser to output a lot of debugging information to `stdout`), you can call the target `make debug`.
+Be aware that you might have to do a full re-build for this to work properly, i.e., a `make -Bj debug`.

 ## Usage